 These plants need very high humidity.
 This doesn’t mean that they cannot grow and survive in lower humidity conditions but a humidity above 70% is best.
 Make sure you are providing sufficient air exchange.
 Air circulation is very important to an Anthurium Warocqueanum.
 They are susceptible to damage on the leaves when the airflow is not sufficient.

 Extra tips: feed your plant during the growing season and keep the substrate evenly moist.
-Don't let it dry out to much, as the Queen anthurium doesn't tolerate dry conditions.
+Don't let it dry out too much, as the Queen Anthurium doesn't tolerate dry conditions.

 Anthurium plants in general tend to sell on the expensive side, but Queen Anthurium plants can be especially pricey.
 These tropical houseplants are prized for their lush and beautiful appearance, and that as well as their status as a somewhat uncommon houseplant makes them a more expensive purchase than some other plants.